 I sent my husband to the grocery store to purchase catfish.
 He brought home tilapia.
 It’s not the same fish; you can’t deep fry a delicate tilapia filet–it will fall apart.
 I remembered a recipe for a quick-to-prepare Chinese dish for “Kung Po Cod” in our local newspaper using cod fish and lots of peppers.
 Why not use the tilapia instead?
 The dish is fantastic; but about the only similarity with the real Kung Po dish is the peanuts.
 Continue reading

 These Cajun Sweet Potato Wedges are mighty spicy, but also very tasty and they add spark to an otherwise ordinary meal.
 Plus sweet potatoes are very health and this is a good way to sneak some into your meals.

 The seasons turned from summer to fall last week; the weather doesn’t feel any different; it is still hot and muggy.
 But now it is football season and in Louisiana folks take this sport seriously.
 Tailgating before LSU college football games is a social ritual; hundreds of folks descend onto the LSU campus for an afternoon party and then to watch the game.
 “Game Day Sloppy Joes” is an easy and tasty main dish to serve at the picnic.

-Have you ever gone grocery shopping and purchased a gorgeous vegetable or piece of fruit on a whim just because it looked so tempting.
-But alas, it set on the kitchen counter for several days until it was too over-ripe to use?
+Have you ever gone grocery shopping and purchased a gorgeous vegetable or fruit on a whim just because it looked tempting.
+But alas, it set on the kitchen counter for several days until it was too ripe to use?
 Yes, ripe produce spoils quickly.
-It is nice to have some easy ways to prepare the vegetable or fruit with ingredients that are generally in a home pantry; a recipe not requiring alot of time or effort.
+It is nice to have easy recipes to prepare these vegetables and fruit with ingredients that a person probably already has at home.
+And I like recipes that do not require much time or effort.
 Hence, Easy Cook: Roasted Cauliflower.
 Continue reading